nargesbh/Titanic-Survivals/README.md

 ## Overview

-In this project, we perform various steps of data preprocessing, exploratory data analysis, feature engineering, and model training to build a predictive model.
+In this project, I perform various steps of data preprocessing, exploratory data analysis, feature engineering, and model training to build a predictive model.
 Below is an overview of the main components of this repository:

 ### Data Preprocessing

-- We start by importing necessary libraries and loading the Titanic dataset, which is divided into training and test sets.
+- I start by importing necessary libraries and loading the Titanic dataset, which is divided into training and test sets.
-- We perform data cleaning by omitting irrelevant features and handling missing values.
+- I perform data cleaning by omitting irrelevant features and handling missing values.
 - Categorical data (e.g., gender, embarked port) is converted into numerical format.
-- We standardize numerical features to ensure consistency in scale.
+- I standardize numerical features to ensure consistency in scale.

 ### Exploratory Data Analysis